ErmaRobot/reminder/README.txt

   + reminder listRepeating [open|closed] - list repeating events
   + reminder listSingle [future|past] - list single events, today is in future

-Events will be written to the eventList file which will have four sections.
+Events will be written to the eventList file which will have three sections.
-  + repeatOpen - repeat events to be shown will be in this section in descending of creation timestamp.
+  + open   - repeat events to be shown will be in this section in descending of creation timestamp.
-  + repeatClosed - repeat events not to be shown in current and future lists.
-Will still show up in passed lists depending on date of creation and repetition pattern.
+  + closed - repeat events not to be shown in current and future lists.
+Will still show up in past lists depending on date of creation and repetition pattern.
   + single - one time events in descending timestamp order.
 Event will be displayed on the list if the timestamp corresponds to the given date.
-  + past - one time events in which the timestamp is an earlier date than the current.
-This and the repeat sections will be loaded on past lists, otherwise repeat and one time sections will be loaded.

-Events will be read from the eventList file into a database implemented with a red-black self balancing tree or a radix tree.
-This database will be made available to commands as they need.

 Event structure will be different between repeating and single events.
 The information reguired of a repeating event are: